ls-projects-jamelle-boose/Sprint-Challenge-Redux-Smurfs/README.md

 #### In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

-1. _actions_: send payloads of information that send data from an application to the store.
+1. `actions` send payloads of information that send data from an application to the store.
-2. _reducers_: specify how the application's state changes in response to actions sent to the store.
+2. `reducers` specify how the application's state changes in response to actions sent to the store.
-3. _store_: object that holds the application's state tree, holds all the source of 'truth'(data), gives you controllability of the components.
+3. `store` is an object that holds the application's state tree, holds all the source of 'truth' (data), gives you controllability of the components.

 #### What is the difference between Application state and Component state?
 When would be a good time to use one over the other?